The Good Gardeners open day for 2018 TBC

 The Good Gardeners was started in 1962 and in 1966 became a registered charity (reg charity no. 255300) and has completed many years of research and development.
 It was all conceived when Ramsay Shewell Cooper (the original founder) returned from the war and was horrified at how many chemicals were being put onto our farms and gardens in order to grow crops successfully.

 Food and Hygiene

 Many children go hungry at home and in school in Africa.
 Often there is a lack of the supply of leafy green vegetables essential to a healthy diet.

 Poor and overworked soils, lack of resources to buy chemicals to keep off pests and disease, and water shortages are all to blame.
 Poor sanitation leads to dangerous untreated effluents causing drinking and irrigation water pollution.

 All contribute to problems of malnutrition and disease.

 The HH-2 Horticultural System enables any school or community to grow its own fruit and vegetables with a much higher standard of nutrition than conventionally grown food.

-Because the soil structure is kept in tact more nutrients become available to the plants grown (mycorrhiza science) and this will change the nutritional quality of the diet and hence the children’s full capacity for development.
-With Good Gardeners they will also learn a most important skill – how to protect their water sources, produce their own food crops and adopt a more healthy Vegan style diet all of which will improve their environment.
+Because the soil structure is kept in tact, by not turning over the soil more nutrients become available to the plants (mycorrhiza science) and this greatly increases the nutritional quality of the food produced.
+Hence the capacity for proper child development both mentally and physically.
+This work is supported by the research group The Institute for Brain Chemistry and Human Nutrition, London.
+With Good Gardeners they will also learn a most important skill – how to protect their water sources with DRY sanitation and how to produce their own food crops and adopt a more healthy Vegan style diet all of which will improve their environment.

 So why a charity and not just a business?